-- The enhanced audio redirection feature is in Technical Preview. - The Mic and Webcam option in the Preferences dialog is disabled by default.
-For information on how to enable mic and webcam, see Preferences.

-Citrix Workspace app version 2010, addresses issues to improve the Multi-Stream ICA feature.
+- The enhanced audio redirection feature is generally available starting from version 2212. - The Mic and Webcam option in the Preferences dialog is disabled by default.
+For information on how to enable mic and webcam, see Preferences. - Citrix Workspace app version 2010, addresses issues to improve the Multi-Stream ICA feature.